Got a box truck?

 - Have full and active auto insurance.

 - Be an active driver who makes frequent journeys or is on regular dedicated lanes.

-- Note that companies/businesses prefer to advertise in high-traffic urban areas.
+- Note that companies prefer box truck business owners that roll in high-traffic urban areas.

 2. Find opportunities

 If you meet the eligibility criteria, the best way to sell advertising space on your box truck is by signing up with a middle-man specialty company that acts as a go-to entity between businesses that want to advertise.